 Similarly, if the police had a reasonable belief to believe that entry of property was necessary to prevent physical harm to another person or destruction of evidence, their warrantless entry may meet one of the exceptions to the rule.6

-The police may not need a warrant to seize evidence of criminal activity that is in plain view.
+The police may not need a warrant to seize evidence of criminal activity in plain view.
 For example, if the police pull you over for a traffic violation and see drug contraband in your back seat, they may

 - arrest you for possession of drugs or drug contraband, and